FedSEA-LLaMA: A Secure, Efficient and Adaptive Federated Splitting Framework for Large Language Models: Related Works

 \subsection{Split Learning for LLMs}

-Split learning~\cite{thapa2022splitfed} is gaining traction as a decentralized and collaborative training paradigm tailored for environments with limited computational resources~\cite{abedi2024fedsl,abuadbba2020can,rahman2020internet,matsubara2021neural}, particularly suited for scenarios involving mobile platforms or lightweight clients that lack access to GPUs.
-The core idea involves partitioning a deep neural network into separate sub-network, with each sub-network assigned to a different device for distributed processing.
+Split learning is an emerging decentralized training approach designed for resource-constrained settings~\cite{abedi2024fedsl,rahman2020internet,matsubara2021neural}, especially mobile or GPU-limited clients.
+It works by dividing a neural network into sub-networks, each processed on a different device for collaborative learning.
 To address the training of sequential data in LLMs, FedBERT~\cite{tian2022fedbert} introduces an innovative federated learning framework designed to pre-train language models in a split architecture, addressing the challenge of limited computational capacity on client devices.
-In this approach, the BERT model is divided into three core components: the Embedding layer, the Transformer layer, and the Output layer.
-This separation allows the heavy Transformer layer to be trained on a centralized, high-performance server, while the lighter Embedding and Output layers are handled locally by client devices.
-Although this design enables more efficient distribution of training workloads, it comes with drawbacks, such as increased communication overhead, fixed partition points and susceptibility to privacy threats like embedding gradient attacks.
+Although this design enables more efficient distribution of training workloads, it comes with drawbacks, such as increased communication overhead, fixed partition points, and susceptibility to privacy threats like embedding gradient attacks.

-Recently, Su et al.~\cite{su2024titanic} extend the scope of split learning by exploring scenarios with heterogeneous resource configurations, particularly considering a case where the server lacks sufficient computational capacity.
+Recently, \citet{su2024titanic} extends the scope of split learning by exploring scenarios with heterogeneous resources, particularly considering a case where the server lacks sufficient computational capacity.
 In their approach, the LLM is automatically divided into $k$ partitions, each assigned to one of $k$ clients, while the server merely performs aggregation.
-Although this strategy alleviates server-side computation, it considerably increases the overall training and inference time for LLMs.
-Furthermore, the repeated transmission of hidden states increases the risk of single points of failure and introduces potential security vulnerabilities.
+Although this strategy alleviates server-side computation, it considerably increases the overall training and inference time.
+Furthermore, repeated transmission of hidden states increases the risk of single points of failure and introduces potential security vulnerabilities. \citet{zheng2024safely} propose FL-GLM to place the input and output blocks locally on client devices, while the remaining primary model parameters are centralized on a server with ample computational resources.
+And then, they employ key encryption during client-server communication to prevent reverse engineering attacks from peer clients.
+But the peer-to-peer key encryption is not enough because the peer clients and servers can collaborate to infer the clients' private data.

-Our work diverges from these studies by targeting a scenario with a powerful server and resource-constrained clients holding private data.
-We prioritize enhancing both training/inference efficiency, adaptive partition points and data privacy for distributed LLMs through optimized algorithmic designs and communication strategies.
+Our work diverges from these studies by enhancing both training/inference efficiency, adaptive partition points, and data privacy for distributed LLMs through optimized algorithmic designs and communication strategies.